rgpass/i_didnt_know_javascript/01_up_and_going.md

 `for` loops have three clauses: the initialization clause (`var i = 0`), the conditional test clause (`i <= friends.length`), and the update clause (`i++`).

 *Scope* is technically called *lexical scope*.
 Scope: a collection of variables plus rules for how those variables are accessed by name.
 Lexical scope: code in one scope can access variables of either itself or any scope outside of it.
+It is defined at lexing time.

 ## Chapter 2: Into JavaScript